-PA-DSS Requirement Requirement Topic Implementation Steps Implementation Responsibility reached a warning will appear on the terminal.
+PA-DSS Requirement Requirement Topic Implementation Steps Implementation Responsibility Requirement Торіс Осоро reached a warning will appear on the terminal.
 Cardholder data is deleted by using the SQlite "DELETE" command which removes all data from the SQLite database.
-NX1200 User Guide, NX2200e User Guide, NP8110 User Guide, NP8210 User Guide.
+G3 User Guide.
 Customers & Resellers/Integrators: When the application issues a warning regarding exceeding customer defined retention period for storing cardholder data, user must immediately settle all financial transactions to the payment processor to avoid data and financial loss.
-All cardholder data must be deleted by settling the batch when it is no longer required for legal, regulatory or business The procedure to do so is: End of Day>Input User ID>Enter Password>Settlement>Print Report>Confirm Settlement.
+All cardholder data must be deleted by settling the batch when it is no longer required for legal, regulatory or business purposes.
+The procedure to do so is: End of Day>Input User ID>Enter Password>Settlement>Print Report>Confirm Settlement.
 PA-DSS 2.2 Mask PAN when displayed (the first six and last four digits are the maximum number of digits to be Full PAN is never printed or displayed by the application.
 Software Vendor: ExaDigm Grape Secure Payment Engine always used special functions to access masked PAN.
 Test scripts contain use cases to verify all display and printer output, which may contain masked PAN. displayed), such that only personnel with a legitimate business need can see the full PAN.
 Customers & Resellers/Integrators: There is a configuration option to switch between the first six and last four digits for PAN output if applicable.
 It is not possible to view the full PAN under any circumstances.
 The masked PAN is displayed on receipts, reports, when viewing transactions in the view transaction menu.
 The PAN is also masked when manually entering a transaction.
-PA-DSS 2.3 Render PAN unreadable anywhere it is stored, (including data on portable digital media, backup PAN must be encrypted via strong cryptography with associated key management processes and procedures Software Vendor: ExaDigm Grape Secure Payment Engine doesn't store PANs on portable media and logs.
+PA-DSS 2.3 Render PAN unreadable anywhere it is stored, (including data on portable digital media, backup media, and in logs) PAN must be encrypted via strong cryptography with associated key management processes and procedures Software Vendor: ExaDigm Grape Secure Payment Engine doesn't store PANs on portable media and logs.
 192- bit Triple DES CBC Mode Key is used to encrypt PAN data.
-ExaDigm Payment Application uses a Data Encryption Key randomly generated for one batch of
+ExaDigm Payment Application uses a Data Encryption Key randomly generated for one batch of transactions.
+After settlement completed all transactions are erased from